mlpack/ensmallen/CONTRIBUTING.md

 ## Build/test process

-All of the code for ensmallen is located in `include/ensmallen_bits/` and all of The tests are in `tests/`.  ensmallen is header-only, so anything in `include/ensmallen_bits/` must be either template methods or marked `inline`.
+All of the code for ensmallen is located in `include/ensmallen_bits/` and all of the tests are in `tests/`.  ensmallen is header-only, so anything in `include/ensmallen_bits/` must be either template methods or marked `inline`.

 Adding a new test can be done either by adding a new `TEST_CASE()` block to an